 The updated EP&A Act addresses issues identified by the Lambert Review by providing a clearer, more logical structure to building regulation and certification.

-As this is a significant reform program, the changes are being rolled out in stages.
+As this is a significant reform program, the changes were rolled out in stages.
 Most of the updated EP&A Act commenced on 1 March 2018, including Division 6.7 (Building information certificates).
-The remaining Part 6 (building and subdivision certification) provisions were scheduled to commence on 1 September 2018.
+The remaining Part 6 (building and subdivision certification) provisions commenced on 1 December 2019.

-When they commence in 2019, the new Part 6 (building and subdivision) provisions will:
+The new Part 6 (building and subdivision) provisions:

 Overall, the changes will promote an effective building regulation, certification and maintenance system by:

 For more information about these changes, you can view the following resources: